 Belowdecks, a midship master stateroom and a forward VIP have queen-size island berths and private heads with separate showers.
 A third stateroom has a twin berth and private access to a third head.

-While Viking and Princess build boats of similar size and complication, the companies' approaches differ.
+While Viking and Princess sport cruisers of similar size and complication, the companies’ approaches differ.
 Viking uses the production line format favored by American builders.
 Each boat evolves as it passes through specialized assembly stations.
 Princess uses a system common in Europe in which boats are essentially built in place by production teams.

 The 61’s hull is built of handlaid fiberglass.
 The bottom and a network of fiberglass stringers and web frames support the sides.
 Structural bulkheads are bonded and mechanically fastened to the hull and superstructure, and fiberglass liners define the interior.
 Closed-cell foam coring is used in the superstructure and decks.
 The superstructure is built with fairly complicated tooling.
 Fit and finish are of the highest U.S. standards.

 She has a fairly conventional, hard-chine planing form with a moderate entry and a relatively deep 20-degree transom deadrise.
 Shallow propeller pockets reduce shaft angle and draft to 4 feet, 4 inches, an advantage for those intending to cruise the Bahamas.
 At low speed, her bow thruster makes slipping in and out of the marina almost foolproof.

 Her 800 hp MANs seem an ideal match and are accessible from a hatch in the afterdeck.
 As is typical of European designs for sport cruisers, space around the engines is limited, but access to service items is reasonably good.
 There are engine removal hatches in the saloon sole, as well as a soft patch in the sole of the flying bridge.
 Should major engine work be required, this forethought will be appreciated.